PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Methodology

 In this section, we fine-tune a LLaVA-based architecture~\citep{liu2023llava} on our DF-R5 dataset.
 We start with naive fine-tuning and progressively incorporate enhancements to improve generalization across unseen domains.

-Our baseline is the original LLaVA, comprising a CLIP ViT-L/14 visual encoder~\citep{radfordLearningTransferableVisual2021}, a Vicuna language model~\citep{chiang2023vicuna}, and a multimodal projector mapping ViT patch embeddings into Vicuna’s token space.
+Our baseline is the original LLaVA, comprising a CLIP ViT-L/14 visual encoder~\citep{radfordLearningTransferableVisual2021}, a Vicuna language model~\citep{chiang2023vicuna}, and a multimodal projector mapping ViT patch embeddings into Vicuna's token space.
 Table~\ref{tab:intra_inter_domain} reports results under two settings: (i) \textbf{Intra-domain}, with random train/validation/test splits, and (ii) \textbf{Inter-domain}, with one domain held out.
-While intra-domain accuracy exceeds 99\%, inter-domain performance drops sharply: precision remains high, but the model collapses to predicting nearly all images as real.
+Details about experimental setup are described in Appendix~\ref{appendix:intra_inter_domain}.
+While intra-domain accuracy exceeds 99\%, inter-domain performance drops sharply: precision remains high (98.26\%), but the model collapses to predicting nearly all images as real.
 Moreover, we find that Vicuna generates coherent text yet fails to distinguish real from fake, reflecting poor alignment of the projector with discriminative visual cues.
 To address this, we add a lightweight classifier on top of the projector.
 CLIP patch embeddings are aggregated via global average pooling (GAP) into a pooled representation $\bar{e}$, which is then classified: